sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 Each node has a purpose which it follows, regardless of the system status.
 The supervisor handles requests from customers and updates from workers.
 It must be available at all time, even if its response are outdated.
 On the contrary, the worker targets job consistency.
 It monitors and mirrors precisely the state of the printer job, and continue to do so even in case of network failure.
 For the worker, there is no need or no rush to send updates about the job, as long as it keeps things consistent.

 We have simplified the structure and stated the purpose of each node.
 Now we must explain how both nodes communicate with each other.
 The communication protocol defines how progress can happen overall the system.
 The core tenet of our framework is that each time both nodes are connected and have an opportunity for communication, they would make a roundtrip, exchanging data and commands.
 This framework is called a **reactive loop** because it always starts with a request for the current worker state (considered locally consistent), so that the supervisor properly reacts to it.
 This small exchange is enough to let the supervisor refresh its internal state, and to send new commands to the worker for the next thing to do.

+*KEEP?
+The reactive loop is characterized by a roundtrip between the worker and the supervisor.
+But this roundtrip needs to be triggererd by some events.
+On the supervisor side, this can a customer order or an operator action.
+On the worker side, this can be a transition in the worker automata.*

 ![](figures/reactive_loop.png)